Gjilan, Kosova / Kosovo - Things to Do in Gjilan

 Insider Tips

-Learn a few basic Albanian phrases - locals greatly appreciate the effort and it enhances your experience significantly
+Learn a few basic Albanian phrases - locals greatly appreciate the effort and it enhances your cultural experience significantly

 Explore Activities in Gjilan